snehanair-486/interview-ace/README.md

 ## 🎯 What is InterviewAce?

 InterviewAce is a free AI-powered mock interview coach that helps students and fresh graduates prepare for job interviews.
-Most students can't afford human interview coaching — InterviewAce solves that by providing a personalized, intelligent interviewer available 24/7.
+Most students can't afford human interview coaching, InterviewAce solves that by providing a personalized, intelligent interviewer available 24/7.

 ---